boban-dj/gouda_newstyle/README.md

 All other important things the gouda.pl script will ask for, if you need it.

-It generates style.css, toc.conf (table of content)
+It generates style.css, toc.conf (table of content) and all html files with toc.

 ***UPDATED***
 - Added mobile navigation menu with toc support.